Just25ine/Just25ine.github.io/README.md

 ### Visual Exploratory Data Analysis:

 Tables that display summary statistics are great for EDA; however, a visual display, such as a graph, brings more to the table.
-Graphs can provide an idea of how normal the data is, a visual of the spread of the data and good overview of the most important summary statistics, though this overview would not be as exact at a tables EDA would.
+Graphs can provide an idea of how normal the data is, a visual of the spread of the data and good overview of the most important summary statistics, though this overview would not be as exact as a computed table's EDA.
 Graphs such as boxplots even show outliers of the data.

 [Example](Visual-EDA-Example.htm)